AlexGagne/haskell-happstack-website/README.md

 ## TODO

-- Separate HTML generating code from anything to do with Happstack
-- Connect to the MongoDB and start using it as a blog/personal website
+- Connect to the MongoDB and start using it to store data related to a blog/personal website
 - Look into Javascript generating librairies
 - Make the generated website pretty and usable